-(5) Connie embraced the proposition that mathematics reduces to logic/that mathematics reduces to logic.
+5. Connie embraced the proposition that arithmetic reduces to logic/that arithmetic reduces to logic.

 However, there are environments in which (PNs and) both PDs and TCs can grammatically occur.
 One such environment, and the one that will be of interest to us, is following certain verbs of propositional attitude.
-For certain verbs of propositional attitude take both sentential and NP complements:5
+For certain verbs of propositional attitude take both sentential and NP complements:23 it is sufficiently precise for present concerns.
+I am indebted to the comments of an anonymous referee here.